An unhelpful summary of AMTA 2022

 G1: Machine Translation as a Prototype for Advanced AI Deployment in Government

-Speaker: Kathryn Baker (US Dept of Defense)
+Kathryn Baker (US Dept of Defense)

 As the title suggests, it is about taking the deployment of MT models as an example for future AI oversight in the US.
 It shows instances where training data may breach constitutional rights, not be usable by the government itself, traceability issues, etc.